cchitsiang/awesome-stars/topics.md

 ## macos

+- [alexrozanski/LlamaChat](https://github.com/alexrozanski/LlamaChat) - Chat with your favourite LLaMA models in a native macOS app
 - [AuroraEditor/AuroraEditor](https://github.com/AuroraEditor/AuroraEditor) - AuroraEditor is a IDE built by the community, for the community, and written in Swift for the best native performance and feel for macOS.
 - [wailsapp/wails](https://github.com/wailsapp/wails) - Create beautiful applications using Go
 - [massCodeIO/massCode](https://github.com/massCodeIO/massCode) - A free and open source code snippets manager for developers